 German Major & Minor

 Once you declare German as your major and have reached 300-level courses, you will be assigned an adviser from one of the German faculty.
+If you are adding German as a second major, you should contact the department and request an adviser.
 If you are a minor, feel free to contact any of the German faculty with questions or concerns.

 - German majors will be assigned one of the German faculty members as their individual adviser.
-We encourage students to regularly consult their adviser to discuss their plans and progress.
+We encourage you to regularly consult your adviser to discuss your plans and progress.
 Although an adviser’s signature is generally not required for registration, it is a good idea to check in with your adviser at the beginning of every semester.

 - German minors and other students with questions about the German program and coursework are invited to direct their questions to the German program coordinator or any of the German faculty members.

 For more information about academic advising, visit the Undergraduate Advising Resource Center (UARC) website.